Totoual/oef-sdk-python/README.md

 ## Run the tests

-To run the tests, you need to clone [oef-core](https://github.com/fetchai/oef-core) repository and build the project:
+To run the tests, you need to clone [oef-core](https://github.com/fetchai/oef-core) repository and build the project.
+Check that you have installed all the dependencies (see [INSTALL.txt](https://github.com/fetchai/oef-core/blob/master/INSTALL.txt)):

     python scripts/setup_test.py